AG7GN/fe-pi/README.md

 	ADEVICE fepi-capture-? fepi-playback-?

-where *?* = `left` or `right` depending on where your radio is plugged in to the DigiLink.
+where *?* = `left` or `right` depending on where your radio is plugged in to the Nexus DR-X/DigiLink.

 Also change the PTT line to

 	PTT GPIO y

-where *y* = 12 for the left radio or 23 for the right radio.
+where *y* = __12__ for the left radio or __23__ for the right radio.

 #### 3.2.2 Restart Direwolf using whatever script you use to operate Direwolf.

 ### 3.3 Scenario 3: I want to run Fldigi on the {right or left} radio and Direwolf on the {left or right} radio at the same time.

-*Note that if Direwolf is on the Left radio, then Fldigi must be on the Right radio and vice-versa.
-Fldigi and Direwolf cannot both use a single radio at the same time.*
+*Note that if Direwolf is on the Left radio, then Fldigi must be on the Right radio or vice-versa.
+Fldigi and Direwolf cannot both use the same radio at the same time.*

 #### 3.3.1 Follow the directions in Scenarios 1 and 2.

 ### 3.4 Scenario 4: I want to run 2 Fldigi applications at the same time, one for a "Right" radio and one for a "Left" radio.

 __Attention Flmsg users__:  It is possible but somewhat complicated to run 2 instances of Flmsg, one associated with the left Fldigi and one with the right.
 I recommend keeping things as simple as possible:  If you want to use Flmsg, make sure only one instance of Fldigi is running.

+The Hampi image comes already set up to do run and Flmsg "Left" and Flmsg "Right" corresponding to Fldigi Left and Right.

 #### 3.4.1 Make copies of the Fldigi configuration folder.